-The 19th Ward Public Safety Committee meets the last Wednesday of every month at 6:30 PM at the Rochester Presbyterian Home, 256 Thurston Road.
+The 19th Ward Public Safety Committee is presently going through a re-structuring and is not holding regular meetings.
 The committee provides a forum to review public safety challenges.
 Discussions are usually centered around specific monthly topics.
 We frequently invite experts in various public safety fields to meet with us and discuss effective approaches to public safety issues.
 We have hosted the District Attorney and City Court judges as well as representatives from Animal Control, the City’s Legal Department and the City’s Traffic Specialist.
 We also discuss new proposed legislation as it is presented to City Council.
 Call the office, 328-6571, for more information, or if you would like to be placed on the mailing list for future notifications regarding our new Public Safety Committee.

 Chair: Kate Phillips

 The communications committee meets on the third Tuesday of each month at 6pm.
 During market season (June – October) the committee meets at the Westside Farmers’ Market and during the off-season the committee meets at Arnett library.